-The college offers baccalaureate degree programs in biology, biotechnology, and secondary biology education, in the Department of Biological and Physical Sciences; chemistry, and biochemistry in the Department of Chemistry and Biochemistry; computer science and information systems in the Department of Computer Science and Information Systems; and mathematics and secondary mathematics education in the Department of Mathematics.
+The college offers baccalaureate degree programs in biology, biotechnology, and secondary biology education, in the Department of Biological and Physical Sciences; chemistry, biochemistry, and chemistry education in the Department of Chemistry and Biochemistry; computer science, information security and assurance, and information systems in the Department of Computer Science and Information Systems; and mathematics and secondary mathematics education in the Department of Mathematics.
 The college also offers masters degrees in information systems, and applied computer science.
 Strong relationships exist between the departments and the Bagwell College of Education and are reflected in the content areas in education programs.
 Secondary education majors receive nearly comparable course work in the disciplines of biology and mathematics, as do majors in these fields.
+Students in chemistry education receive a B.S. degree in chemistry.
 Students with career interests in the sciences, mathematics, computer science or information systems will find degree programs in these areas in the College of Science and Mathematics.
 Students planning to enroll in the foregoing degree programs should declare their major upon entering the university to ensure the necessary prerequisite courses.